Skip Ribbon Commands

 Dr. Aala Daud

 Dr. Aala is an Assistant Professor at the College of Dental Medicine.
-She is the College Lead for Continuous Professional development (CPD), and faculty educational mentor.
-She is instrumental in building the dental curriculum, the simulation Laboratory program and formulating the assessment strategy for the College of Dental Medicine.
-Dr Aala completed her Dental Masters at the University of Bristol, UK.
-She was the Director of the pre-clinical dental laboratories/program at Bristol Dental School, leading on assessments & program development and implementation.
-Moreover, she was the Final Year Clinical program Lead.
-Being the International collaboration advisor too, her aim was to strengthen the relations with stakeholders worldwide.
-Dr Aala is an assessment lead for the Royal College of Surgeons of England and a Fellow of the Faculty of Dental Trainers of the Royal College of Surgeons of Edinburgh, UK.
+She is the College Lead for Continuous Professional Development (CPD) and a faculty educational mentor.
+She is instrumental in building the dental curriculum, the simulation laboratory program, and formulating the assessment strategy for the College of Dental Medicine.
+Dr. Aala completed her Dental Masters at the University of Bristol, UK.
+She was the Director of the pre-clinical dental laboratories/program at Bristol Dental School, leading on assessments and program development and implementation.
+Moreover, she was the Final Year Clinical Program Lead.
+As the International Collaboration Advisor, her aim was to strengthen relations with stakeholders worldwide.
+Dr. Aala is an assessment lead for the Royal College of Surgeons of England and a Fellow of the Faculty of Dental Trainers of the Royal College of Surgeons of Edinburgh, UK.
 She has received multiple teaching awards.
-Her research interest lies in the areas of dental material science and dental education.
+Her research interests lie in the areas of dental material science and dental education.

 Weill Cornel Medicine- Qatar Lead Representative:

-Dr. Stella Major MBBS FRCGP CHSE Associate Professor of Family Medicine in Clinical Medicine Patient Care and Physicianship Unit Lead Director of the Clinical Skills & Simulation Lab (CSSL) Division of Medical Education Dr Stella obtained MBBS in 1990, and specialized in General practice-obtaining membership of the Royal College of General Practice (MRCGP).
+Dr. Stella Major MBBS FRCGP CHSE, Associate Professor of Family Medicine in Clinical Medicine, Patient Care, and Physicianship Unit Lead, Director of the Clinical Skills & Simulation Lab (CSSL), Division of Medical Education.
+Dr. Stella obtained her MBBS in 1990 and specialized in General Practice, obtaining membership of the Royal College of General Practice (MRCGP).
 She practices in London and in Doha.
-Since 1996, she held positions, as educator, researcher and leader at American University of Beirut, United Arab Emirates University and Imperial College School of Medicine.
-In 2011, her excellence in teaching, research and leadership, she became fellow (FRCGP).
-Her scholarly interests include areas related to enhancing clinical and communication skills in the clinical setting; communication across cultures and languages, clinical skills acquisition through simulation based learning, and is the task force lead for interprofessional education and collaborative practice at WCM-Q. Education, Patient Safety & Women's Health is her interests.
+Since 1996, she has held positions as educator, researcher, and leader at the American University of Beirut, United Arab Emirates University, and Imperial College School of Medicine.
+In 2011, in recognition of her excellence in teaching, research, and leadership, she became a Fellow (FRCGP).
+Her scholarly interests include enhancing clinical and communication skills in the clinical setting, communication across cultures and languages, clinical skills acquisition through simulation-based learning, and leading interprofessional education and collaborative practice initiatives at WCM-Q. Her areas of interest also include education, patient safety, and women's health.

 University of Calgary in Qatar Lead Representative: